High cholesterol? Here's how it will change your life insurance rates, and what the best life insurance companies are for getting affordable coverage.

 Here’s something frustrating: after you put in your life insurance application, get the medical exam, and go through underwriting, your life insurance agent comes back and tells you that your rate got bumped up.
 Why?
 Higher than average cholesterol levels.

 If you already knew your cholesterol levels were high, this might not come as much of a shock to you.
 But if your cholesterol problems were previously undiagnosed or your past cholesterol tests have come back in the optimal range, you might be left wondering how the insurer came up with these numbers.
+But don't worry — you're not destined to pay high premiums forever.
+There are steps you can take and insurers to consider that can help you get a competitive life insurance rate.

 Life insurance companies are going to look at two numbers: your total blood cholesterol level, and the ratio of your total cholesterol to the "good" HDL cholesterol.
 Both of these numbers are important for getting a full picture of your health, because even if you have a low total amount of cholesterol (200 is the ideal), if your total-cholesterol-to-HDL ratio is higher than 5, you could be at higher than average risk for heart disease.
 For more information on how to read cholesterol test results, talk to your doctor or check out this resource from Harvard Health.